 The MPCA encourages the beneficial reuse of biosolids in a manner that protects human health and the environment.
 The treatment of domestic wastewater can generate biosolids.
 The treatment of these solids produces a nutrient-rich organic material that farmers can use.
 Various wastewater treatment processes stabilize and disinfect the solids, destroying harmful bacteria and reducing odors.
-The result is a humus-like organic matter, dry powder, pellets, slurry, or liquid that bear little resemblance to the untreated solids from which they were derived.
+The result is a humus-like organic matter, dry powder, pellets, slurry, or liquid that bears little resemblance to the untreated solids from which it was derived.
 Biosolid recycling reduces both the amount of waste going to landfills and incinerators and the total use of petroleum-based chemical fertilizers.

 Biosolids that will be applied to land must meet strict regulations and quality standards.
 State and federal rules govern the use and disposal of biosolids, set limits for contaminants such as metals, and require pathogen and vector attraction reduction, site and crop harvesting restrictions, and record keeping and reporting.